EbTech/rust-algorithms/README.md

-# Algorithms Cookbook in Rust
+# Algorithm Cookbook in Rust

 A collection of classic data structures and algorithms, emphasizing beauty and clarity over full generality.
 As such, this should not be viewed as a blackbox *library*, but as a whitebox *cookbook* demonstrating the translation of abstract concepts into executable code.
 I hope it will be useful to students and educators, as well as competition programmers.